A first-timer’s guide to Italy’s most cinematic region — from mountain marvels and mirror-like lakes to alpine towns that feel like Wes Anderson sets!

 Closest airports to the Dolomites:

-- ✈️ Innsbruck Airport, Austria (INN): ~2 hrs to Val Gardena
+✈️ Innsbruck Airport (INN), Austria: ~2 hrs to Val Gardena

 If you’re flying from Singapore, your best bet is a direct or one-stop flight to Milan or Venice, then renting a car for the most scenic (and flexible) journey into the Dolomites.

-Pro-tip: Consider renting a car over taking public transport.
-Some cable car stations and hiking trailheads are remote, and public transport isn’t always convenient.
+Pro-tip: Rent a car for full flexibility — trails and cable cars often lie off public transport routes.
 And besides, don’t you want the freedom to pull over for spontaneous photo ops too?

 Closest Cities & Best Base Towns in The Dolomites